livechat/livechat-public-docs/README.md

 In order to test your work before merging to master, **Netlify** provides **Deploy Preview**.
 When raising a PR, github will provide **Netlify** notifications with the **Deploy Preview** url.

+## Sitemap

+Currently we are generating sitemaps manually.
+Due to trailing slash issue on Netlify.
+In order to generate new sitemap run:

+1. Run `npm run build`
+2. Run `npm run sitemap`
+3. Edit the `/public/sitemap.xml` file and add trailing slashes.

 ## Versioning

 Currently, versioning for the Agent Chat API, Customer Chat API, and Configuration API is as follows: